Steps for Winning Your Severance Deal

 Frequently Asked Questions About Your Exit Plan

-Do I have to sign the agreement the day I get fired?
+Do I have to sign a severance agreement immediately?

 You Are the CEO of Your Career

 You are no longer just riding along in a company machine; you are the leader of your professional life.
 This exit is not the end of a road, but a smart shift in how you use your most valuable thing: your time.
-By securing your Money for Your Transition, you follow the Peak-End Rule and make sure your story ends with strength.
+Securing your Money for Your Transition follows the Peak-End Rule and makes sure your story ends with strength.
 The time for blind loyalty is over.

 Stop accepting small amounts and start funding your own future.